 OpinionColumnistsMark Chiusano Donald Trump disagrees with the NYPD in editorial board interview Republican presidential candidate Donald Trump gives a thumbs up to supporters after speaking at a campaign rally on April 11, 2016, in Albany.
 Photo Credit: Getty Images / Eduardo Munoz Alvarez By Mark Chiusano April 15, 2016 6:43 PM Print Share fbShare Tweet Email Donald Trump told the Newsday/amNY editorial board that he disagrees with the NYPD about how to keep New York City safe from terrorism.
 In a conversation by phone on Friday, Trump expressed his disapproval of the closing of “the finest surveillance system of any system in the world,” referring to the NYPD’s now-shuttered Demographics Unit.
 “They say that numerous things came out of there, very positive things, having to do with stopping problems,” Trump said.
 The Demographics Unit generated not a single lead or terror investigation.
 Assistant Chief Thomas Galati testified as much during a 2012 deposition for a federal civil rights case concerning the unit.
 The unit’s mandate was to map and surveil Muslim communities in the metropolitan area—from local restaurants to bookstores and mosques.
 It didn’t help.
 Mayor Bill de Blasio and police commissioner Bill Bratton closed up the shop in 2014.
 Bratton wrote an op-ed in the Daily News about the unit and Muslim surveillance last month, noting that creating a “looming presence to intimidate Muslim neighborhoods with a show of force” goes against our principles.
 Trump says he doesn’t think Bratton believes what he says about surveilling Muslim neighborhoods.
 “I believe that he’s saying that, but I’m not sure that he believes it himself.”
-By Mark Chiusano Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Mark Chiusano Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.